biomed-AI/GraphCS/docker-image/readme.md

 ##  Scheme III
-You can run GraphCS on all datasets using the script  **start.sh** or on single dataset using script **test.sh**.
+You can run GraphCS on all datasets using the script  **run_all_datasets.sh** or on simulated dataset using script **run_simulate.sh**.
 You must copy them into the running  docker with  graphcs image as following commands (These scripts are stored in the directory of the same level as the graphcs image):

 1. open a new terminal named t2